-Breakfast won’t get easier than these easy Apple Pie Overnight Oats with Grains of Paradise!
+Breakfast won’t get easier than these easy Apple Pie Overnight Oats!
 You only need 5 minutes of prep time and no cooking for this easy overnight oats with yogurt recipe a hearty and delicious breakfast!

 Luckily for everyone – Overnight Oats are not at all what I envisioned!
 A chill in the fridge turns these oats into an ultra creamy treat that is perfect for busy breakfasts or afternoon snacks.